JorjaFox/library/site/content/posts/news/2006/collegiate.md

 "It's like I'm in Vegas and I'm at a slot machine and I'm stuck to it, like my hands are really stuck to the slot machine, and I've just been hitting it consecutively, for six years."

-Fox relates to all her characters, from Dr. Maggie Doyle on "ER," to Agent Gina Toscano on "The West Wing," to Sara Sidle on "CSI."
+Fox relates to all her characters, from Dr. Maggie Doyle on "ER," to Agent Gina Toscano on "The West Wing," to Sara Sidle on ""CSI."
 In spite of similarities between the three characters, Fox isn't worried about typecasting.

 "They're all gun-toting, really cerebral, over-educated women," she says, "I feel like if I'm going to be typecast, then wow, thank God."